sp

 • Distinguish system and application security threats and vulnerabilities.

-• Know your risks and the role of Enterprise Risk Management.
+• Know your risks and the role of Enterprise Risk Management and Controls.

 • Demystifying Storage, Data Classification and subsequent Categories and develop Information Security Lifecycle Management strategy.